R-kill-9/HTB-Notes/Privilege Escalation Tools.md

 find [path] [expression]
 ```

-**find** can be useful to discover all the files that can be executed with root privileges.
+**find** can be useful to discover all the files that can be executed with root privileges because of their SUID bit is enabled.
 ```bash
 find / -perm -4000 2>/dev/null
 ```
+After executing the command can be useful check the binaries with **GTFOBINS**.
 # linpeas.sh
 It is a script designed to assist in privilege escalation enumeration on Linux systems.
 Linpeas is written in Bash scripting language and is designed to be executed directly on the target Linux system.
 It automates the process of gathering information and performing various checks to identify potential privilege escalation vectors.